Scrimp-Ink/.github/profile/README.md

 ## Scrimp Ink Studios 🦐

-Scrimp Ink Studios is the best triple-A video games developer
+Scrimp Ink Studios is the best quadruple-A video games developer and if you don't agree you're fired Our genre: vaporware